Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - **Creating a blue print**
     - You can searh it from the general dashboard
     - Click create a blue print - you can also pick from a sample
+    - you will have to select a management group.
+If there is none already, there is always a default tenant group
+    - First you creat a blue print and select artifacts to be included in it.
+Then you publish the blue print once the artifacts are added and finally you can assign them
+        - Assignment is to a subscription.
+You can also always unassign, however the resources that were initially created when the blue print was first assigned do not get deleted